15 Top-Rated Tourist Attractions in Kansas City, Kansas

 Tucked away beyond the city lights are less obvious attractions that have gained popularity among tourists.
 Find wildflowers and hiking trails along the riverfront, with a full view of the city skyline, or search for Native American ancestors in the archives of history that live just beyond the roar of the speedway.

-All these fun things to do in Kansas City, Kansas, are just a few of the many reasons it remains one of the best places to visit in the US for family fun and adventure!
+All these fun things to do are just a few of the many reasons it remains one of the best places to visit in the US for family fun and adventure!

 1. Kansas Speedway